-As such, the non-compliant component of the building, which is 3 m above the permitted height of building standard will be consistent with the scale and height of emerging development, as facilitated by the change in planning controls.
+As such, the non-compliant component of the building, which is 3 m above the permitted height of building standard, will be consistent with the scale and height of emerging development, as facilitated by the change in planning controls.

-In addition, the non-compliant component of the building form will not be out of context due to the recessive elements of the design at the seventh and eighth building levels, to ensure that the building emulates the corner of Oaks Avenue and Pittwater Road, consistent with the desired scale, while the balance of the building at this level is set back from the street frontages to ensure its compatibility with neighbouring development.
+In addition, the non-compliant component of the building form will not be out of context due to the recessive elements of the design at the seventh building levels, to ensure that the building emulates the corner of Oaks Avenue and Pittwater Road, consistent with the desired scale, while the balance of the building at this level is set back from the street frontages to ensure its compatibility with neighbouring development.

-The purpose of the additional height is to provide additional accommodation and more appropriate communal open space to service the development.
+The purpose of the additional height is to provide additional accommodation in a highly accessible location.